Assessing Your Tires and Why It Matters

 - Make note of the pressure on all four active tires as well as the spare tire if you have one.

 - Compare the pressures across the tires to make sure they are consistent and at necessary levels.

 - Add air to necessary tires with a purchased air compressor or at a local auto repair shop.

 It is recommended that you check tire pressure monthly, especially when there are changes in the weather.
 To note, your tire pressure will be lower in cold conditions as the air contracts.
 Only check the tire pressure when the tires are cold and have not been driven on in hours as the tires heat up when driven, increasing the pressure and giving you a false read

 Inspect the Tire Lining

 While the ride may feel smooth on the road, our tires face sharp objects like glass, rocks, or nails constantly.
 When you check the tire pressure, make sure to visually look over your tires.
 Look out for inconsistencies in the tire surface such as a potential puncture, scrape, or bulge.
 These may indicate potential issues and risks of a flat tire.
 If you find any issues, make sure to take your vehicle to your local auto repair shop for an expert to assess the issue.

-At City Auto Repair, we strive to empower our clients to take care of their vehicles on their own.
+At City Auto Repair in Gainesville, FL, we strive to empower our clients to take care of their vehicles on their own.
 However, it’s important to get a professional opinion when needed for your tires.
 Our team of automobile experts can help get you back on the road safely with our tire services.
 Schedule an appointment or get in touch with us for all your automotive needs.